 15. Favorite Shirt

 You have to get yourself a favorite shirt too!!
 There’s a picture of me in my Gap denim shirt 9 months pregnant with my now 21-year-old son!!
 It’s perfect for chilly mornings out in the garden (my favorite time to garden!) and also I put it on when I feel like I’m getting too much sun on my arms.
 It’s true…us New England yankees are frugal folk who use things until they fall apart!!
 My other cold-weather garden shirt is an L.L.Bean one that is even older than my denim one (having something from L.L.
 Bean in your wardrobe is a requirement for living in New England!!)

 16. Tool Storage

-When you are done at the end of the day it’s great to have one spot to store all your garden tools that’s neat and organized in your garage.
+When you are done at the end of the day it’s great to have one spot to store all your garden tools that are neat and organized in your garage.
 This Rubbermaid one is sturdy enough to hold all the things.